|Title||Andrew March: Dragonfly (2001; 2016)|

 Program note courtesy of the composer:

 This piece was originally written in a simpler form, for piano and flute, circa 1990.
 It was recast in 2001 for alto flute and harp.
+In addition to the instrumentation described here, it is also available for clarinet, bass clarinet, and piano trio.
 The composition process has had a long gestation in order to arrive at a single-movement work for the renowned trio combination given to us so ably by Debussy.
 By way of a fundamental precept, each instrument was to have a vital and fully developed role.
 This meant not under-composing for either the viola or the harp.
 Each part needed to be independent, substantial, and meaningful enough to engage the players fully.

 The piece opens with a mysterious, ponderous passage intended to set the scene of the enigmatic world of Odonata.
 The harp introduces the frenetic movement characteristic of a restless dragonfly.
 The trio's material is not intended to onomatopoeically imitate the insect's private language but instead, figurative material is employed to suggest a certain behavioural pattern and flying style.
 The fluttery flight and spasmodic movement are particularly idiomatic to the flute, as it rarely settles, and when it does; not for long.